stegemlar/microalgae-image/README.md

 # microalgae-image

-This respiratory contains the code and image material described in: Stegemüller et al. (2024) -  Online monitoring of Haematococcus lacustris cell cycle using machine and deep learning techniques
+This repository contains the code and image material described in: Stegemüller et al. (2024) -  Online monitoring of Haematococcus lacustris cell cycle using machine and deep learning techniques

 The files are organized as follows: